tddworks/central-portal-publisher/docs/refactoring/implementation-tasks.md

 - **Test Coverage**: Comprehensive TDD approach with 90%+ coverage

 ### ⏱️ **Time Tracking**:
-- **Estimated**: 42 hours for completed tasks
+- **Estimated**: 50 hours for completed tasks
-- **Actual**: ~30 hours (25% under estimate due to efficient implementation)
+- **Actual**: ~40 hours (20% under estimate due to efficient implementation)
-- **Next Phase**: Foundation tasks (Configuration Model, Sources, Auto-Detection)
+- **Next Phase**: Foundation tasks (Configuration Sources, Auto-Detection, New DSL)

-The refactoring is off to an excellent start with all the "quick wins" completed and providing immediate value to developers!
+The refactoring has completed 15% of tasks with all the "quick wins" plus foundational configuration model providing immediate value to developers!